Stellacore/peridetic/README.md

  * +11000[km] <= Alt < +405[Mm]: -- Reduced precision, < 0.2[um]

  * Beyond lunar distances, precision will continue to drop as altitude increases.
-As an extreme example: at the altitude of the black hole, Sagittarius A-star, at the center of the Milkyway, the transform precision reduces to <100[km].
+As an extreme example: at the altitude of the Milkyway's black hole, Sagittarius A-star, the transform precision reduces to <100[km].
 On the order of 1/4 of the way to Andromeda gallaxy, a 64-bit double completely loses all precision for expressing distances relative to the size of Earth.

 The above precision estimates are created by testing round trip transformations for various point locations well distributed with respect ellipsoid.
-For testing within the optimal domain, results at approximately 1M point locations are evaluated.
+For testing within the optimal domain, results for approximately 1M point locations have been evaluated.

 For precision testing, the transformations are evaluated for self-consistency.
 Note that self-consistency does _not_ constitute a proof of correctness, but only provides a measure of numeric/computational noise involved.
-Therefore, even if transformation computations are precise, there is a completely independent question concerning how accurate (correct) are the results.
+Therefore, even if transformation computations are precise, there is the completely independent question concerning how accurate (correct) are the results.

 The question of accuracy is addressed in the section